RutenkolkC/corona_hhu/www.corona.hhu.de/en/research.html.md

 gesundheit/gesundheit-fachinformationen/reisemedizinische-
 hinweise/Coronavirus).

+ In light of the infection’s dynamic nature, business trips to high-risk areas are currently banned.
+This business travel ban also extends to districts (‚Kreis‘) and towns independent of a ‚Kreis‘ within Germany with an incidence value  ≥ 50.
+This also means that any approvals of business trips can be revoked in cases where after the time of approval but before the beginning of the trip a travel warning is issued for that destination.

 In this context, the following must be observed:

   1. Business travel should be limited to inevitable trips.
   2. We would like to explicitly point out the decision of the German Federal Government that it will not undertake another mission to bring back German tourists stranded abroad.
 We would also like to point out that it is in each applicant’s responsibility to comply with the entry regulations of their respective travel destination.
-  3. Business travel to countries for which the Federal Government has issued a COVID-19 travel warning will not be approved as a rule until 31 August 2020.
-  4. Business travel to countries where a period of quarantine after entering or returning from that country is required is not permitted.
+  3. Business travel to countries where a period of quarantine after entering or returning from that country is required is not permitted.
-  5. Business travel regulations of the Düsseldorf University Hospital (UKD) apply for all Faculty of Medicine staff due to the (potential) impact on the health care situation.
+  4. Business travel regulations of the Düsseldorf University Hospital (UKD) apply for all Faculty of Medicine staff due to the (potential) impact on the health care situation.

-The exchange with cooperation partners is to be conducted via other means of communication such as telephone, video or web conferences.

 Please check the [Personnel Department’s website](http://Link) for further information on business trips (Intranet).